BiQ-Bluesoft/xperience-community-elastic-search/docs/Contributing-Setup.md

    - `refactor/` - for restructuring of existing features
    - `fix/` - for bugfixes

-1. Run `dotnet format` against the `Kentico.Xperience.ElasticSearch` solution
+1. Run `dotnet format` against the `XperienceCommunity.ElasticSearch` solution

    > use `.NET: format (ElasticSearch)` VS Code task.